-With the Research Development, Integrity and Assurance (RDIA) office, OSP is excited to offer the advanced Research Integrity Certificate to Mason administrators interested in expanding their knowledge around research administration.
+With the Office of Research Integrity and Assurance (ORIA) office, OSP is excited to offer the advanced Research Integrity Certificate to Mason administrators interested in expanding their knowledge around research administration.

 About the Program:

-In June, Dr. Aurali Dade, Associate Vice President for Research Development, Integrity and Assurance served as PI on an Office of Research Integrity (ORI) funded conference focused on research integrity for research administrators in collaboration with the Society for Research Administrators (SRA).
+Dr. Aurali Dade, Interim Vice President for Research, served as PI on an Office of Research Integrity (ORI) funded conference focused on research integrity for research administrators in collaboration with the Society for Research Administrators (SRA).
 She is publishing an article about Research Integrity for Administrators.
 Below is an excerpt about the upcoming certificate program.

 During this two-day intensive conference the PIs, facilitators, and attendees had in-depth discussions about the potential for Research Administrators to advance institutional missions of high quality ethical research and play an active role in the promotion of research integrity as well as the detection of potentially unethical incidents.